glee2429/Programming_Languages_Idris/Lecture/Wk1.md

 inc False []      = []
 inc False (x::xs) = x+1::inc False xs
 ```
-Basically, this function maps Single b into a list.
+Basically, this function maps Single b into a list with varying types of input (e.g, x, [])

 ### Vectors
--- This is when "dependent type" makes things interesting
+This is when "dependent type" makes things interesting.

 ```Idris
 data Vect : Nat -> Type -> Type where